 These fees represent the costs involved in professionally managing the investments your super fund makes on your behalf.
-Investment fees will vary depending on the investment option you choose, and include a portion known as the indirect cost ratio (IDR) varies depending on the particular investment option.
+Investment fees will vary depending on the investment option you choose, and include a portion known as the indirect cost ratio (IDR).

 The IDR includes costs paid by the super fund to external investment managers.
 Each investment option within a super fund has a different IDR, as the costs involved in investing in different asset classes vary.
 For example, the charges for an international share option will be higher than a cash investment option, as the international share option involves paying fees to professional share managers, together with transaction costs such as brokerage and tax.

-Some funds also include the following costs in their investment-based fees:
+Some funds also include the following costs in their investment fees:

-Most super funds will charge a withdrawal fee if you take money out of your super account, such as when you shift your money to another super fund, or when you withdraw your full account balance at retirement.
+Some super funds charge you a withdrawal fee when you withdraw your full account balance at retirement.

-These exit/withdrawal fees are deducted directly from your account to recover the costs of disposing of all, or part of, the investment assets that represent your interests in the super fund, plus any relevant administrative costs.
+These withdrawal fees are deducted directly from your account to recover the costs of disposing of all, or part of, the investment assets that represent your interests in the super fund, plus any relevant administrative costs.

-If your super fund charges this fee, it’s usually deducted directly from your super account and is to pay for personal financial advice you have sought from a licensed financial adviser – either over-the-phone or in person – about your super and financial position.
-For more information, see SuperGuide article Retirement planning: How much does financial advice cost?.
+If your super fund charges this fee, it’s usually deducted directly from your super account and is to pay for personal financial advice you have sought from a licensed financial adviser – either over the phone or in person – about your super and financial position.

 Some super funds charge this fee to cover the administrative cost of setting up your account in the super fund.